 Cowichan Green Community Society, (CGC) works to address food insecurity and environmental sustainability in the Cowichan Region.
 As the Food Security HUB for the Cowichan Valley Region, CGC works with local food providors, local government and other community partners on collaborative projects including the Cowichan Food Charter and Food Security Plan, the Kin Park Youth Urban Farm, and the Buy Local!
 Buy Fresh!
 Farm Food Map.
 They've also worked extensively with local governments, supporting the development of policy around backyard chickens, and GE Free purchasing policies.

 In their role as a Food Hub, CGC also hosts the Cowichan Food Security Coalition, a monthly meetup where all are welcome to join and engage in collaborative action to shape the Cowichan Valley's food future.
 Their current initiatives include the 2017 Food Security Report Card, an annual report on the region's food security and working with the CVRD to develop a systems for the reclamation of wasted food.
+CGC has launched the Cowichan Food Recovery Project, recovering thousands of pounds of food per week from local grocery stores and re-distributing it to service providers.
+Stay tuned in 2019 for a low-cost grocery store and cafe.

 Hub Lead: Cowichan Green Community